 - Managing Adoption – Invest upfront and don’t walk away The going may be tough at times, but it’s important to stick with it.
 Ensuring successful early adoption will go a long way in making sure your control tower project is successful.
 So how do you achieve that adoption?
 Invest early in super users and key influencers and use them as advocates.
 Design with the lowest-level end user in mind so the system is easy to use and easier to understand.
 Train all users, both at go-live and beyond, and make sure training materials are accessible.
 It’s also vital you’ve pre-defined the metrics for adoption, and communicated them to the entire team.
 That includes managing expectations for when the value will be realized and results will be shown.
 Stabilization is always further away than you think, so be there to support the business teams for the long haul.

 By following these six critical steps you’re well on your way to implementing a control tower solution that comes in on-time and with strong end-user support.
 Your supply chain will be able to harness the power of your data, allowing you to make faster, smarter and better decisions.
-You can view the whitepaper in its entirety on the Supply Chain Expert Community.

 Looking for more great information from Celestica?
 Check out these other blogs in our series: